viesturz/tapchanger/BOM.md

 ### Dock

+ - some M3 screws
- - 2x m3x6, 1x m3x8
+ - 2x heatset inserts
  - Some high temp silicone for the nozzle pad
- - a small piece of spring to hold up the nozzle pad
+ - 35 mm of 7x0.1mm springsteel, salvageable from 1m tape measure.

 ## Mini SB